Debate flares over legal protections as businesses open up

 “We really do need them to return so our economy can get started again,” Blair said.

-Associated Press writers Charles Odum, David Lieb, Sean Murphy, Gary Robertson, Emily Wagster, Lindsay Whitehurst, Ryan Foley, Paul Weber, Michelle L. Price, Andrew Taylor and Kimberlee Kruesi contributed to this report.
+Associated Press writers Charles Odum, David Lieb, Sean Murphy, Gary Robertson, Emily Wagster, Lindsay Whitehurst, Ryan Foley, Paul Weber, Michelle L. Price, Andrew Taylor, Don Thompson in Sacramento and Kimberlee Kruesi contributed to this report.